Skip to content

 To resume the parameter matching, click or tap the Pause Match Check toggle button once again.

-This task is only required if any mismatched parameter names in your selected files need to be resolved.
-When a mismatched parameter name is marked with a status of Mismatch, you are required to resolve any mismatched parameter names so that the status becomes Match before the upload will proceed successfully.
+This task is only required if any unmatched parameter names in your selected files need to be resolved.
+When an unmatched parameter name is marked with a status of No Match, you are required to resolve any unmatched parameter names so that the status becomes Match before the upload will proceed successfully.

-You have two options in the Take Action menu for resolving mismatched parameter names:
+You have two options in the Take Action menu for resolving unmatched parameter names:

 Take Action menu options

-• Match to existing parameter - updates the mismatched parameter name to match an existing parameter with the closest name in the assigned template for the related node.
+• Match to existing parameter - updates the unmatched parameter name to match an existing parameter with the closest name in the assigned template for the related node.

 • Add new parameter to template - CoBaseKRM makes a new parameter object from your parameter name in the preview and changes the status to Match.

-When you have resolved mismatched parameter names so that their status becomes Match, you are ready to complete the upload.
+When you have resolved unmatched parameter names so that their status becomes Match, you are ready to complete the upload.

 The Journal card field in the Upload view lets you optionally assign a journal card containing relevant notes, comments, and feedback to an upload record.
 This feature is optional.
 After an upload has been succesfully completed, you can view the journal card on the Discussions tab for the related node.